 Item 2 – Other Activities

-Describe any other SILC activities funded by non-Part B funds.
-Please note that the SILC may use Part B funds only to conduct the activities outlined in section 705 of the Act.
+Describe any other SILC activities funded by non-Subchapter B funds.
+Please note that the SILC may use Subchapter B funds only to conduct the activities outlined in section 705 of the Act.
 Any activities that do not fall into the SILC’s federal duties may only be conducted with non-federal funds.

 Section E – Training and Technical Assistance Needs